jodymgustafson/stack-vm/readme.md

 ### Misc
 - call x: Calls a subroutine
 - err x: Throws an error with a message
-- end: Ends a program or subroutine
+- end: Ends a function

 ## Format